shakhor-shual/walkman/README.md

 # walkman
-Walkman is an auxiliary tool for automating the management of deployment and configuration of cloud infrastructure in small projects/tasks.
+Walkman is an SMALL auxiliary tool for automating the management of deployment and configuration of cloud infrastructure in small projects/tasks.
 It was invented for situations where the solution to the problem looks much larger and more complex than the problem itself.